-Often said that this lamp is made by FLOS and designed by Achille & Pier Giacomo Castiglioni, but that is not thru.
+Often said that this lamp is made by FLOS and designed by Achille & Pier Giacomo Castiglioni, but that is not true.
 Most of the time the Aro Leuchte label is glued on the base.
 It is possible that the Cocoon globe was produced by Cocoon Leuchten International, another German company.
 In any case, not by FLOS.
 More info about Cocoon Leuchten International and the history of the Cocoon material can be found over here.

 The first one who used Cocoon is George Nelson in 1947 for his Bubble Hanging Lamps.
 The technique was been developed for mothballing naval ships.
 George Nelson referred to these lamps as “one of those happy accidents which occur all too infrequently in the designer’s experience”.